 For the cheapest and most efficient waste management, it is highly recommended that you sort all your waste and separate it into different bins.
 Depending on the type of waste you deal with, there are solutions optimized for your situation.

 The most common waste types in warehouses and logistics centers are cardboard, dry mixed waste destined for incineration, plastic foil, and wood, in that order.
 As different waste solutions are suitable for different types of waste, it is important not only to look at the amount of waste but also at the kind of waste involved.

-Orwak, the provider of waste compaction solutions, has long experience from different waste types and applications and when our sales reps visit customers, they do not only look at how much waste there is to handle, but also what the waste consists of and what fractions it can be divided into.
+Orwak, a provider of waste compaction solutions, has long experience in different waste types and applications and when our sales reps visit customers, they do not only look at how much waste there is to handle, but also what the waste consists of and what fractions it can be divided into.

 A common mistake – machines with insufficient capacity

 When the waste management solution is not adapted to the type or volume of material, it often results in unnecessary time-consuming waste handling.
 If the waste compaction equipment in use is not powerful enough to compact the waste, the staff must put in manual labor to compact the waste by hand and foot.
 They cut boxes open, flatten them, and push to make them fit into an overloaded machine or they jump in a container to be able to throw in more packaging waste.
 The staff does its best to cope with the situation, but it is time-consuming and safety risk in the working environment.